Dental Crowns Greensboro NC

 4. It can enhance your smile’s aesthetics.

-Even though crowns are routinely used in restorative procedures, they also have cosmetic benefits.
+Even though dentists routinely use crowns in restorative procedures, they also have cosmetic benefits.
 Because they are designed to fit over your teeth, they instantly correct discoloration and stains, crookedness, fractures, cracks, chips, and more.
 For this reason, dental crowns are a cornerstone of cosmetic dentistry.

 5. It can last for years.